alphagov/transition-config/tools/README.md

 #### Download a document mappings file

 This file is generated each night at 2am from the latest production data, and serves two purposes:

-* The providing the mappings of "old urls" to "new urls"
+* The providing of mappings from "old urls" to "new urls"
 * The conversion of "admin urls" to publicly-consumable "new urls"

 Download [this csv file (~15MB)](http://whitehall-admin.production.alphagov.co.uk/government/all_document_attachment_and_non_document_mappings.csv) and save as `document_mappings.csv` in the root of the redirect project.